An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

 GitHub's repository search API retrieves repositories based on matches with the repository name, description, or README file which can often surface non-representative or experimental repositories~\citep{kalliamvakou2014promises, munaiah2017curating}.
 To address this, we filter repositories using the GitHub Repository and Contributor APIs.\footnote{\url{https://docs.github.com/en/rest}} The filtering steps, shown in Table~\ref{table:frameworks:filter-wise-repository}, are as follows:

 \paragraph{Contributor and Popularity Filtering.} To focus on well-maintained frameworks, we first filter repositories based on contributor count and popularity metrics.
 Prior research has highlighted that the number of contributors is a strong indicator of repository sustainability and adoption~\citep{han2019characterization}.
 Therefore, we only retain repositories with at least two contributors.
+While prior work often adopts higher thresholds (e.g., three contributors~\citep{zou2019branch}) to remove small-scale projects, we intentionally relax this criterion to reflect the early stage of the agent ecosystem, which has only emerged in recent years and where many widely used frameworks are still being developed by small teams.

-Additionally, GitHub stars are commonly used as a proxy for repository popularity in empirical studies~\citep{gonzalez2020state, munaiah2017curating, openja2024empirical} and we include only repositories with at least 1,000 stars.
+Additionally, GitHub stars are commonly used as a proxy for repository popularity in empirical studies~\citep{gonzalez2020state, munaiah2017curating, openja2024empirical}.
+We have observed the median star count of our dataset is 2,015 and choose the repositories with at least 1,000 stars following similar prior studies~\citep{jebnoun2020scent} to preserve coverage of widely used and practically relevant agent frameworks.
 This step reduces the dataset to 67 repositories.

 \paragraph{Language-Specific Filtering.} Since the majority of AI agent frameworks are implemented in Python, we restrict our selection to Python-based repositories.
 This decision aligns with previous empirical studies in the ML domain, which focused on Python-based projects due to their prevalence in AI research \citep{openja2024empirical}.
 Consequently, 21 non-Python repositories are removed, leaving 46 repositories.